SBP-Learner/Begginer_project/README.md

 #  Demo Projects by SBP‑Learner

-This repository showcases my beginner-friendly programming projects in **Python** and **C**, built to understand core programming concepts step by step.
+This repository showcases my beginner-friendly programming projects in 'Python' and 'C', built to understand core programming concepts step by step.

 ---